Czauder/Game-Casino/README.md

 #  Game "jednoręki bandyta"

-Game made as a one of projects during course "JavaScript programming".
+Game made as a one of projects during course "JavaScript programing".
 The goal of this project was training OOP.

 -   HTML